-Boka Kotorska (in Italian bocca meaning mouth) is a region surrounding one of the grandest natural features of east Adriatic.
-The Gulf of Kotor is a series of four bays penetrating 25km of inland.
-Sailing in from the open sea, one first comes across the Herceg Novi bay but with Mt Orjen (1,895m), then through the Kumbor straits to the Tivat bay.
-Through Verige, the narrowest point of the Gulf, one sees the bay of Risan to the north and the long bay of Kotor to the south, both surrounded with lofty mountains and ending with the historic town of Kotor, nestled directly below the steeps inside of Mt Lovćen (1,749m).
+Boka Kotorska (in Italian bocca meaning mouth) is a region surrounding one of the grandest natural features of the eastern Adriatic.
+The Gulf of Kotor is a series of four bays penetrating 25 km inland.
+Sailing in from the open sea, one first comes across the Herceg Novi Bay but with Mt Orjen (1,895 m), then through the Kumbor straits to the Tivat Bay.
+Through Verige, the narrowest point of the Gulf, one sees the bay of Risan to the north and the long bay of Kotor to the south, both surrounded by lofty mountains and ending with the historic town of Kotor, nestled directly below the steeps inside of Mt Lovćen (1,749 m).
 The gulf is often mistakenly considered to be a fjord but is, in fact, a river bed that sank when the sea level rose in the distant geological past.
 The magnificent and unique natural beauty of Boka Kotorska doesn’t allow one to stay indifferent.
 Small towns with baroque mansions erected by sea captains and villages with stone houses dot the sides of the bay.
 The lush greenery of cypresses, olive or lemon trees, and a variety of other Mediterranean flora along the coast stands in stark contrast to the forbiddingly bare sides of the mountains to the rear, rich in caves and various karst formations.

 Montenegro Hostel Team